Human Rights Conference

 University of Calgary

-Join Amnesty International (English Section), in partnership with the University of Calgary Faculty of Arts, Faculty of Law, and Faculty of Social Work, for a free one-day public conference on human rights.
+Join Amnesty International (English Section), in partnership with the University of Calgary Faculty of Arts, Faculty of Law, Faculty of Social Work, and the Werklund School of Education, for a free one-day public conference on human rights.
 The focus is to foster greater understanding of human rights, stimulate debate about current and emerging issues, and foster greater respect and inclusion for all Canadians.

 Tareq Hadhad, the founder of Peace by Chocolate, moved to Canada in Dec 2015 as a Syrian newcomer.
 He studied medicine at Damascus university and proceeded to join the medical relief efforts for the Syrian refugees with UNHCR and WHO through a local organisation when he arrived to Lebanon in 2013 as a refugee himself.
 Passionate about the peace and youth entrepreneurship and just after arriving in Cananda, he and his family started their company “Peace by chocolate” in Antigonish, NS, to sponsor peace building projects and support the local economy by offering jobs.
 The company later turned into a phenomenon that inspired so many people around the world and was mentioned at the UN summit in Sep 2016 in New York as a remarkable example for the contributions of the newcomers in their communities.